Olga-smart/FSD4/readme.md

 ### Wrapper

-All 3 layers are combined in RangeSlider class, which you can see on [general class diagram](#under-the-hood).
+All 3 layers are combined in Slider class, which you can see on [general class diagram](#under-the-hood).
 Each slider instance on the page is an instance of this class.

 Slider instances are created inside a special wrapper function, which is written in jQuery.
 The passed parameters are validated inside this wrapper function.
 Also the wrapper contains an object with default values.